• Skip to primary navigation

 Notes

-2. You can add any toppings you like.
-Some fun ideas are sun-dried tomatoes, fresh herbs, different cheeses, scallions, etc.
+2. ย You can add any toppings you like.
+Some fun ideas include sun-dried tomatoes, fresh herbs, cheeses, scallions, etc.

-3. You will know the focaccia bread is finished baking when you insert a toothpick into the center and it comes out clean.
+3. You will know the focaccia bread is finished baking when you insert a toothpick into the center, and it will come out clean.
 If you see crumbs or dough, it will need to bake a little longer.

-5. This bread will keep up to 3 days in an air-tight container, or up to 4 months in the freezer.
+5. This bread will keep fresh for up to 3 days in an airtight container or up to 4 months in the freezer.

 Nutrition